How to Track Form Submissions Without Google Analytics

 Why form submissions are your most important metric

-Pageviews tell you that people showed up.
-Form submissions tell you that people took action.
-That's the difference between traffic and business results.
+Pageviews tell you people showed up.
+Form submissions tell you they took action.
+That's the line between traffic and business results.

-Every lead generation form, newsletter signup, contact form, and checkout is a form submission.
-And the conversion rates vary wildly depending on what you're asking visitors to do.
+Every lead form, newsletter signup, contact form, and checkout is a form submission.
+And the rates swing wildly depending on what you ask people to do.

 Average form conversion rates by type